The accredited course you need to understand Parkinson’s, Motor Neurone Disease and MS, and the medicines used to treat these conditions.

 - Guidance and support

 - Accredited by the Royal Pharmaceutical Society

 - Developed and presented by qualified Pharmacist trainers

-- Compliant with CQC requirements
+- Compliant with current best practice

 - Evidenced by a certificate of successful completion following an assessment at the end of the course

 How long do the courses take?